-Make a detailed outline of what each of your videos would cover.
+Make a detailed outline of what each of your onboarding videos would cover.
 Use cases, best practices, examples, or anything else they need to include.

 Involve everyone from your organization that has worked on the product for this.
 We also like to make rough, one-liner pointers to define the scope.

 Make a script with visual cues.
 Remember to have a rough idea of how you want the final output to turn out.
 Apply the laws of copywriting here but with more strictness.